 Here are some of our favourite new features and improvements.

-Not everybody's cup of tea maybe, but few would disagree that it's a big time-saver.
+Not everybody's cup of tea maybe, but few would disagree that it's a time-saver.
 Your video is uploaded to a secure server for processing (and deleted once complete) and within minutes you get back a .sptx subtitle file that's been timed based on your timing rules (minimum interval, minimum duration, maximum characters per line, snap to shot cuts, etc.) and translated into your target language.

 We’ve trimmed a lot of empty space in the main window, making it easier to focus on your work.
 Compact view is now even more compact, so you can see more subtitles at once.
 The video window is larger with a new “fit to window” button and options to hide certain items, maximizing available space for video playback.